 Approximately one-third of our student body transferred to Sterling College.
 They are happy with their decision and you will be too!
 Our variety of academic programs and close-knit community will give you the education you are looking for as you build lifelong friendships.

-For full admission to Sterling College, transfer students must have a 2.0 cumulative college grade point average (on a 4-point scale) of transferrable credit.
-If less than 12 semester credits have been earned at the college level, students must also have a minimum ACT composite score of 18 or new SAT composite score of 940 unless it has been more than 5 years since high school.
+For full admission to Sterling College, transfer students must have a 2.0 cumulative college grade point average (on a 4-point scale).
+If less than 12 semester credits have been earned at the college level, students must also have a minimum ACT composite score of 18 or new SAT composite score of 960 unless it has been more than five years since high school.
 Transfer students who do not meet the minimum admission requirements may appeal to the Admissions Committee to be considered for acceptance on probationary status.
 Admittance to the college does not guarantee admittance into a specific program.

 The policies for admission for transfer students are as follows: